biopragmatics/bioregistry/docs/guides/literature_curation.md

 papers are relevant for expanding the Bioregistry in at least three ways:

 1. As a **new prefix** for a resource providing primary identifiers,
-2. As a **provider** for resolving existing identifiers,
+2. As a **new provider** for resolving existing identifiers,
 3. As a **new publication** related to an existing prefix in the Bioregistry.

-This guide provides a working table of relevancy_type tags, which are used to classify the relevance of each paper.
+This guide provides a working table of `relevancy_type` tags, which are used to classify the relevance of each paper.
 Curators can use these tags to categorize papers during the review process.
 The tags are part of the following [TSV file]( https://github.com/biopragmatics/bioregistry/blob/main/src/bioregistry/data/curated_papers.tsv).
 These updates help retrain the model, improving its accuracy over time.